Oombulgurri Community, Western Australia

-Oombulgurri, also written as Umbulgara, was an Aboriginal community in the eastern Kimberley, 45 km by air and about 210 km by road northwest of Wyndham. it had a population of 107 as of the 2006 census.
+Oombulgurri, also written as Umbulgara and Oombulgarri, was an Aboriginal community in the eastern Kimberley, 45 km by air and about 210 km by road northwest of Wyndham.
+It was first established as the Forrest River Mission in 1913.
+It had a population of 107 as of the 2006 census.
 It was inhabited by the Yeidji people who now self-identify as Balanggarra.
 In 2011, the government of Western Australia encouraged residents of Oombulgurri to move elsewhere, after it deemed the community unsustainable.
 The last residents from Oombulgurri were relocated to Wyndham just before Christmas 2011.
 There is still a locality with this name that includes the surrounding area, which had a population of 27 at the 2021 census.

 History

 Mission establishment

 The Anglican Forrest River Mission for Aborigines was founded in 1896–97 by Harold Hale but was abandoned after a few months.
 A permanent mission, known as the Forrest River Mission, was established on the site in 1913 by the bishop of the north west, Gerard Trower.
 In December 1913, Anglican priest Ernest Gribble took charge, three years after he was forced to resign as superintendent at Yarrabah.
+His key assistants included James and Angelina Noble.
 Gribble remained as superintendent until the early 1930s.

-In 1926 the mission was plagued by an influenza epidemic and impacted by the Forrest River massacre where police killed a number of Aboriginal people.
+In 1926 the mission was plagued by an influenza epidemic and impacted by the Forrest River massacre, where police killed a number of Aboriginal people.

 The mission was closed in 1969, after the 1967 Aboriginal referendum.

 In 1973, fifty Aboriginal people decided to resettle their abandoned tribal land and rename it Oombulgurri.
 Within a year, the population had grown to 200.
 Infrastructure and welfare programs were set up in the 1970s and 1980s to provide the residents with basic amenities and to allow the town to become self-sufficient.